 Richard Coulon is the associate vice chancellor for the Division of Finance and Administration.
 He has been with UCI for over 17 years starting his university career as Risk Management Coordinator and worked his way up to Director of Procurement and Risk Services before taking on his current position.
 Rick received his Bachelors of Science degree from California State University, Long Beach and later earned the professional designation of Associate in Risk Management (ARM) from the Insurance Institute of America.
 Rick is a state certified mediator and serves on numerous committees and is co-manager of the UCI Emergency Operations Center.

-Associate Vice Chancellor of Environmental and Facilities Services
+Associate Vice Chancellor, Environmental and Facilities Services

 Environmental Health & Safety

 Karl Wolonsky is responsible for overseeing Environmental Health & Safety, Facilities Management, and Transportation & Distribution Services.
 Karl has over 42 years of service at UCI as assistant dean for the School of Physical Sciences prior to recently assuming the position of assistant vice chancellor.
 Karl earned his undergraduate and graduate degrees from the University of New Mexico where he also served as the first administrator for the New Mexico’s State Medical Examiner’s Office.

 Chief of Staff